-We have sought to understand and shed light on New York City’s library fines, a complex and systemic issue that disproportionately affects thousands of young people from low-income communities.
+We uncovered the facts surrounding New York City’s library fines, a complex and systemic issue that disproportionately affects thousands of young people from low-income communities.

-After our successful efforts to end youth library fines, we worked with Dr. Ben Castleman of Nudge4 Solutions Lab at the University of Virginia to fund a three-pronged nudge intervention with the Brooklyn Public Library System (BPL) aimed at both avoiding fine accumulations and supporting youth patrons and their families to actively engage with the library system and its youth-targeted activities.
+We devised innovative solutions that have led to the elimination of those fines.
+We worked with Dr. Ben Castleman of Nudge4 solutions lab at the University of Virginia to fund a three-pronged nudge intervention with the Brooklyn Public Library (BPL) system aimed at both avoiding fine accumulations and supporting youth patrons and their families to actively engage with the library system and its youth-targeted activities.